Traveling the USA is so much more fun when you have your USA Food Bucket List ready to check off as you go!

 I didn’t dare order myself.
 I asked my friend, Cathleen, to do the honors.
 She knows what I’m looking for, and before I knew it a gorgeous plate of fresh green corn tamales was set in front of me.
 I don’t know what came over me, because I tore right in.

-The tamales I’m used to have a tough, southwestern macho kind of feel.
-I like them, but they’re a bit too straight shooting for me.
-However, tasting the mix of fresh sweet corn, heavy cream, and some medium chiles, wrapped in a handmade masa shell, is just my style.
+The tamales I’m used to have a spicy, southwestern macho kind of taste.
+However, tasting these ones with a mix of fresh sweet corn, heavy cream, and some medium chiles, wrapped in a handmade masa shell, is just my style.

 No kidding!
 If you think you’ve tried and judged a tamale and haven’t been to southern Arizona to try the fresh green corn tamales….try them again.
 I guarantee you’ll love them.